gwcbi/haphpipe/README.md

 ##### ph_parser

 Return PredictHaplo output as a correctly formatted FASTA file.
-Input is the output file from _predict_haplo_ (FASTA format).
+Input is the output file from _predict_haplo_ (longest global .fas file).
 Output is a correctly formatted FASTA file.
 Example to execute:
 ```
 haphpipe ph_parser best.fas